Omi-Sachi/Omi-Sachi/README.md

 - 🌱 I’m currently learning how to create my models and trying to find an internship that will except someone without a degree.
 - 💞️ I’m looking to collaborate on fun projects or competitions.
 - 📫 How to reach me can you message on git Hub?
-- ⚡ Fun fact: I'm trying to get a job at Bendingspoon
+- ⚡ Fun fact: I'm trying to get a Software Development Internship

 <!---
 Omi-Sachi/Omi-Sachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.